SFU-MARS/optimized_dp/README.md

 # Optimizing Dynamic Programming-Based Algorithms
-This is an on-going project in an attempt to make solving grid-based dynamic programming problems, such as Hamilton-Jacobi partial differential equations (HJ PDE) and table-based value iteration, easier and faster on all available hardware platforms.
+This is an on-going project in an attempt to make solving grid-based dynamic programming problems, such as Hamilton-Jacobi partial differential equations (HJ PDE) and table-based value iteration, easier and faster.

 # Update 16/Sept/2020
-The repo currently works for 4, 5, 6 dimension systems on CPU.
+The repo currently works for 3, 4, 5, 6 dimension systems on CPU.
 6 dimension graph currently does support disturbance with maximum of 4 control inputs.
 Notes: For 6 dimensions, recommended grid size is 20-30 each dimension on system with 32Gbs of DRAM.
+# Update 31/Jan/2021
+The repo has been updated to allow multiple instances of problem to be defined.
+HJSolver are called and parameters are passed into this function for problem to be solved.

 # Dependencies
 * HeteroCL (http://heterocl.csl.cornell.edu/doc/installation.html) - A Python-based domain-specific language (DSL).
 The HeteroCL DSL provides a clean abstraction that decouples algorithm specification from three important types of hardware customization in compute, data types, and memory architectures.
 Follow the link to install HeteroCL.